peterhost/peterhost.github.com/_posts/2012-06-30-Installing-Zabbix-on-legacy-ubuntu-hardy-with-plesk.markdown

     $ aptitude  install build-essential checkinstall

+##Build tools

+We want to be able to build a package at the end of the process for one reason :

+Packages are easy to install/remove : usually `make uninstall` will clean up a borked install, but not always totally realiable.
+Reason why you **should always copy the output of a `make install`command** for later reference if you have to clean up a mess by hand.

 ##Zabbix CONFIGURE script

 ###Configure options

-I want my Zabbix built the following way :
+We're not here yet, but for the record, I want my Zabbix built the following way :

 > Which implies the following `configure` options passed as arguments